NCAA Division I men's basketball tournament: Seeding and bracket

 The Selection Committee, which includes conference commissioners and university athletic directors appointed by the NCAA, determines the bracket during the week before the tournament.
 Since the results of several conference tournaments occurring during the same week can significantly impact the bracket, the Committee often makes several brackets for different results.

-To make the bracket, the Committee ranks the whole field from 1 to 68; these are referred to as the true seed.
+To make the bracket, the Committee ranks the whole field from 1 to 76; these are referred to as the true seed.
 The committee then divides the teams amongst the four regions, giving each a seed between No. 1 and No. 16.
 The same four seeds in all the regions are referred to as the seed line (i.e. the No. 6 seed line).
-Eight teams are doubled up and compete in the First Four.
-Two of the paired teams compete for No. 16 seeds, and the other two paired teams are the last at-large teams awarded bids to the tournament and compete for a seed line in the No. 10 to No. 14 range, which varies year to year based on the true seeds of the teams overall.
+24 teams are doubled up and compete in the First Four.
+Eight of the paired teams compete for the No. 16 seeds, four of the paired teams compete for the No. 15 teams, and the other 12 paired teams are the last at-large teams awarded bids to the tournament and compete for a seed line in the No. 10 to No. 14 range, which varies year to year based on the true seeds of the teams overall.

 The top four overall seeds are placed as No. 1 seeds in each region.
 The regions are paired so that if all the No. 1 seeds reached the Final Four true seed No. 1 would play No. 4 and No. 2 would play No. 3.
 The No. 2 teams are preferably placed so that the No. 5 true seed will not be paired with the No. 1 true seed.
 The committee ensures competitive balance among the top four seeds in each region by adding the true seed values up and comparing the values among the regions.
 If there is significant deviation, some teams will be moved among the regions to balance the true seed distribution.